jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 - `./src/test.html` will generate `./dist/test/index.html` with `/test/` as the URL.
 - `./src/subdir/index.html` will generate `./dist/subdir/index.html` with `/subdir/` as the URL.

-This default behaviour can be changed by using a static or dynamic `permalink` variable in your content files or in your templates.
+This default behavior can be changed by using a static or dynamic `permalink` variable in your content files or in your templates.

 For example, to create a blog, you will need an index page at the following URL `/blog/index.html`.
 Your Nunjucks template `./src/pages/blog.njk` should have that as the value of the `permalink` key in its YAML front matter.